TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Experiment and Discussion

-We introduce the metrics of \textbf{Inference Time} (Infer.
-Time), \textbf{Hit Rate} (HR), and \textbf{Normalized} \textbf{Discounted} \textbf{Cumulative} \textbf{Gain} \cite{metric} (NDCG) to measure the efficiency and accuracy respectively.
-Infer.
-Time calculates the average time cost of finishing 100 rounds evaluation.
-The smaller value stands for the better efficiency.
-HR counts the fraction of times that target item is among the top recommendation list and NDCG rewards the method that ranks the positive items in the first few positions of recommendation list.
-The recommendation performance is positively correlated with the values of HR and NDCG.
-We report $k=\{5, 10\}$ in our experiments.
-To avoid the bias brought by different negative sampling strategies \cite{recall}, we rank the target with all candidate items in the dataset, and compute the HR@$k$, NDCG@$k$ based on the ranking of all compared items.
+The smaller Infer.
+Time stands for the better efficiency, and the recommendation performance is positively correlated with the values of HR and NDCG.
+We report $K=\{5, 10\}$ in our experiments.
+To avoid the bias brought by different negative sampling strategies \cite{recall}, we compare the probability of the target item with all other items in the dataset, and compute the HR, NDCG based on the ranking of all items.